anasfkhan81/LexOpenData/Course.md

 * I2.
 (Meta)data use vocabularies that follow FAIR principles
 * I3.
 (Meta)data include qualified references to other (meta)data

-The use of the mark-up language XML and/or the Resource Data Framework (RDF) in its XML, Turtle, or JSON serialisations (appropriate for the creation of resources such as lexicons, thesauri, data category registers, and textual corpora and for the creation of resource metadata) suffices for guideline I1.
-In addition, the use of vocabularies, thesauri and ontologies that are compatible with XML and RDF in the creation of resources will render our resources interoperable to an even far greater degree.
-Indeed they will make these resources more semantically interoperable, that is at the level of the meaning of data.
+The use of the **eXtensible Markup Language** (XML) and/or the **Resource Data Framework** (RDF) in its XML, Turtle, or JSON serialisations (appropriate for the creation of resources such as lexicons, thesauri, data category registers, and textual corpora and for the creation of resource metadata) can serve to implement guideline I1.
+In addition, the use of vocabularies, thesauri and ontologies that are compatible with XML and RDF in the creation of resources will enhance the interoperability of those resources.
+Indeed they will help to make them more _semantically interoperable_, that is at the level of the meaning of data.

 For instance, if I am using the definition of the term _lemma_ from a common vocabulary or ontology this will render my data more interoperable with other resources using the same definition.
 A number of such vocabularies/ontologies and standards of this sort are described in the course _<span style="text-decoration:underline;">Standards for Representing Lexical Data: An Overview </span>_ and include LMF, TEI-XML/TEI Lex-0, and OntoLex-Lemon.
-OntoLex-Lemon is further described in the course _<span style="text-decoration:underline;">Modeling Dictionaries in OntoLex-Lemon</span>_.
+OntoLex-Lemon is  described in further detail in the course _<span style="text-decoration:underline;">Modeling Dictionaries in OntoLex-Lemon</span>_.
 Indeed the use of linked data to publish lexicographic resources using a model like OntoLex-Lemon also makes it easier to (re)use existing vocabularies and to include references (via links) to other data and metadata and to fulfil I3.

 ##### Reusable

 Finally in this brief tour of the FAIR guidelines we will look at the last grouping of guidelines which are intended to promote the reusability of data.
 As the GOFAIR website points out “[t]_he ultimate goal of FAIR is to optimise the reuse of data”_.
 In order to achieve this “_metadata and data should be well-described so that they can be replicated and/or combined in different settings.”_ The guidelines are as follows:

 * R1.
 (Meta)data are richly described with a plurality of accurate and relevant attributes